 A full list of solo and group exhibitions can be found on her CV page.

-check back here for
+check back here for upcoming or current exhibitions

 SOME RECENT EXHIBITIONS

 Inspired by the structure of rocks, these new paintings might be understood as a kind of aggregate, a collection of colours applied to a stable ground, liquid colour which kept shifting as the artist painted.